Marwan-Alhindi/Marwan-Alhindi/README.md

 # 👋 Hi, I’m Marwan — I like math, coding and art.

 I want to be able to create an immersive digital experiences - crafting spaces and filling them with intelligence, emotion and meaning.
-My love for math, technology and art drives me to create something meaningful at their intersection — and one day, I will.
+My love for math, technology and art drives me to create something meaningful at their intersection.

 <!-- ![Arrival](linguisticrelativity.gif) -->
 <div align="center">